--.
+.
 Pyramid.
-Boston, Mass.: Houghton Mifflin, 1977.
+Boston, Mass.: Houghton Mifflin, 1982.

-\$7.95.
-Order from Greenleaf Press.
+\$9.95.
+Order from any bookstore.
 The book on which the video above was based, this offers incredibly detailed drawings and explanations of pyramid construction.

 Morley, Jacqueline.
 The Temple at Jerusalem.
 Illus.
 John James.
 New York: Peter Bedrick Books, 2001.